Assays

 vFC™ Assays and vCal™ Standards

-The assay is high throughput, run in 96 well plates, and includes relevant standards and calibrators to ensure accurate measurements and EV specificity.
+The assay is high throughput, run in 96 well plates, and includes relevant standards and controls to ensure accurate measurements and EV specificity.
 It can be run on commercially available flow cytometers with sensitivity down to 40nm EVs with cargo detection down to <10 molecules per vesicle depending upon the flow cytometer being used to collect the data.
 You can rely on the accuracy of this assay for critical measurements such as titrating doses of therapeutic vesicle preps.
 It is the subject of several publications and is validated in hundreds of thousands of samples over numerous collaborations with academic and pharmaceutical labs.

 Included with vFC™ Assay Kits (sizes for single plate kit)